ahmedshuhel/sleepy-eye/README.md

 ```

-> Change the docker volume mout path mapping as per your need/filesystem.
+> Change the docker volume mount point path mapping as per your need/filesystem.